TeamLinux01/bin/README/create-ssh-key-for-service.md

 ## Usage

+> 🚧 Warning
+>
+> I highly recommend setting passphrases for all keys created, in case the keys are stolen.

 In a terminal, run `/create_ssh_key_for_service.sh *server-hostname* *username*`.

 - The script will create the ssh key-pair in the format *username*@*server-hostname* in the ~/.ssh folder and add the following to ~/.ssh/config file: